Jaws 3-D: Release

-Marketing

 The film was heavily promoted before its wide release across the U.S. As with Jaws 2, Topps produced a series of trading cards.
 Television stations were encouraged to broadcast the featurette, Making of Jaws 3-D: Sharks Don't Die, in a prime-time slot between July 16 and 22, 1983 to take advantage of an advertisement in that week's issue of TV Guide.
 Alan Landsburg Productions found itself in trouble for using 90 seconds of footage from the National Geographic 1983 documentary film The Sharks in the featurette without authorization.

+Reception

 Box office

 The film grossed $13,422,500 on its opening weekend, which was 1983's second highest-grossing opening weekend of the year, playing to 1,311 theaters at its widest release and accounting for 29.5% of its final gross.
-It has achieved total lifetime worldwide gross of $87,987,055.
+It has achieved total lifetime worldwide gross of $88 million.
 Despite being No. 1 at the box office, this illustrates the series' diminishing returns, since Jaws 3-D has earned nearly $100 million less than the total lifetime gross of its predecessor and $300 million less than the original film.
 The final sequel would attract an even lower income, with around two thirds of Jaws 3-Ds total lifetime gross.
 After its opening weekend the film's box office grosses declined sharply by over 40% during later weeks, although it was still drawing huge audiences when it was pulled from theaters; film historian R.M.
 Hayes says this action "was pure nonsense considering some cinemas were actually turning over more money per screen than the latest Star Wars film".